 What Are Torrents?

-The term “torrent” refers to files shared through a decentralized, peer-to-peer (P2P) sharing network.
+The term “torrent” refers to a file shared through a decentralized, peer-to-peer (P2P) sharing network.
 P2P file sharing allows users to exchange files without uploading these to a server.
 The term may also refer to the file name extension or metadata that tells trackers—programs that coordinate the transfer of torrents—where to get torrent files.

 How Does Torrenting Work?